Good to know

 Nike’s Air Force 1 and Air Force 1 07 shoes are essentially the same model.
 The best way to differentiate them is that the Air Force 1 is the original design that came out in 1982 while the Air Force 1 07 is the retro of the original model that debuted in 2007.
 And just like every other retro release, the AF1 07 has been slightly altered to match today’s modern sneaker attributes.

-The difference between Nike Air Force 1 and 07 aren’t striking to the naked eye but minor changes in materials and construction are customary to retro’d models.
+The difference between Nike Air Force 1 and 07 isn’t striking to the naked eye but minor changes in materials and construction are customary to retro’d models.
 The alterations on the Nike Air Force 1 07 aren’t significant that it affects the fit and sizing of its predecessor.
 The only notable physical modification lies on the lace deubré, as the OG version utilizes a rounded metal piece while the 07 version displays a square-shaped lace deubré.

 Adidas Superstar vs Nike Air Force 1